- Homosexuality

 History

-Censorship of LGBT Issues in Kazakhstan is no censorship.
+Censorship of LGBT issues in Kazakhstan is state-enforced.

 Right to change legal gender in Kazakhstan is legal, but requires surgery.